dotnet/msbuild/Documentation/installation-scenarios.md

 **TODO:** add actual commands for both Unix and Windows.

 ## Docker
+* Link to docker hub page
-Docker images are used either as a base or as small development envs for trying out the bits.
-We should have a Docker image with stable bits done.
+* Docker images are used either as a base or as small development envs for trying out the bits
+* Docker image should have stable bits
+* Should point to the "stable" tag

 ## Acquiring through other products (VS, VS Code)
 Visual Studio will chain the native installer.
 The version we give them is from the rel/1.0.0 branch.